ChainKitPM/QuickStart/README.md

 ## Getting Credentials

-If you need a username and password to access the Chainkit APIs, please sign up for our 14-day free trial at https://chainkit.com/start
+Please schedule a demo to recieve overview of the product + API credentials: https://chainkit.com/schedule-demo

 You can also email us at: sales@chainkit.com for more information on our products.